maximusmaximalistus/bitcoin-articles/0002_debian.md

 ## First boot.

 Just boot your new install immediately after finishing the installation process.
-Don't remove nothing of your system beside the installation DVD or CD if you use them for installation.
+Don't remove anything from your system beside the installation DVD or CD if you use them for installation.
 If you used a USB stick don't remove it, because this can change the layout of the disks in your system.

 ![alt text](./images/VirtualBox_Debian_11.5-86.png)